YinHk-Notes/C-Sharp-cheatsheet/c# concepts/Generic/README.md

 ## Generic
 **Generics** allow you to define the specification of the data type of programming elements in a class or a method, until it is actually used in the program.
-In other words, **generics** allow you to write a class or method that can work with any data type.
+In other words, **generics** **allow you to write a class or method that can work with any data type**.

 Generics in C# is its most powerful feature.
 It allows you to define the type-safe data structures.